Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 In the context of automation, gay.

-• 8 months ago
+• 2 years ago

 G

->Oh fuck off with this excuse.
+>Oh frick off with this excuse.
 A train track can go anywhere a highway can go.
 It's not the fault of trains the DOT gave up on building rail infrastructure and, worse, started tearing them up to make shitty dirt roads.
 Helicopters are garbage for moving tons of cargo, trucks are far more expensive per mile.
 Rail is the cheapest way to move cargo bay far - we just need to build more rail.
 I live in an area where I am just 14 miles from a city and could have gotten there in 14 miles 100+ years ago but for the fact that the government ripped the rail out and replaced it with slow af dirt road.
 Now I have to go around the mountains and it takes 2.5 hours...
 Trains could have solved so many problems.
 It could even fix the highway problems.
 Imagine for personal transportation a bunch of small rollercoasters.
 Those could get you anywhere you want to go and take up a fraction of the space.

 >no mention of automation

-• 8 months ago
+• 2 years ago

 Anonymous